Graham Linehan

 Graham George Linehan (/ˈlɪnəhæn/; born May 1968) is an Irish comedy writer and anti-transgender activist.
-He created or co-created the sitcoms Father Ted (1995–1998), Black Books (2000–2004), The IT Crowd (2006–2013), and Count Arthur Strong (2013–2017), and has contributed to other comedy shows, including The Fast Show, The Day Today, and Brass Eye.
-During the 1990s, his writing partner was Arthur Mathews, with whom he created Father Ted.
-Linehan has won five BAFTA awards, including Best Writer, Comedy, for The IT Crowd in 2014.
+He created or co-created the sitcoms Father Ted (1995–1998), Black Books (2000–2004), The IT Crowd (2006–2013), and Count Arthur Strong (2013–2017), and the sketch comedy show Big Train (1998–2002).
+He also contributed to other comedy shows, including The Fast Show, The Day Today, and Brass Eye.
+During the 1990s, his writing partner was Arthur Mathews, with whom he created Father Ted and Big Train.

+Linehan has won five BAFTA awards, including two awards for Best Comedy for Father Ted and one for Best Writer, Comedy, for The IT Crowd.
+In 2008, he was awarded an International Emmy for The IT Crowd.

 Linehan became involved in anti-transgender activism after an episode of The IT Crowd was criticised as transphobic.
 He argues that transgender activism endangers women and has likened the use of puberty blockers to Nazi eugenics.
-Linehan says his views have "consumed his life", lost him work, and ended his marriage.
+Linehan said his activism had ended his marriage and lost him work, such as a planned Father Ted musical.

 Life and career

-Linehan was born in Dublin in 1968 and attended Catholic University School, a Roman Catholic secondary school for boys.
+Graham George Linehan was born in Dublin in 1968 and attended Catholic University School, a Roman Catholic secondary school for boys.
 In the 1980s, he joined the staff of the Dublin politics and music magazine Hot Press, where he met his future writing partner, Arthur Mathews.
 In their early collaborations, they created segments in sketch shows including Alas Smith and Jones, Harry Enfield & Chums, The All New Alexei Sayle Show, The Day Today and the Ted and Ralph characters in The Fast Show.
 They continued their collaboration with Paris (one series, 1994), Father Ted (three series, 1995–1998), and the first series of the sketch show Big Train.
 They also wrote the "Dearth of a Salesman" episode for the series Coogan's Run, which featured the character Gareth Cheeseman.
 In late 2003, Linehan and Mathews were named one of the 50 funniest acts to work in television by The Observer.
 Father Ted won BAFTA awards for Best Comedy in 1996 and 1999.